We have launched the first Google Q&A Monitoring feature in the world. See details on this new feature at the bottom of this post.

 Actively Monitor Q&A For Updates And Up-votes.

-As noted, Google is not yet offering GMB alerts or API monitoring, which means that you must conduct monitoring activities manually or look to GetFiveStars for its new monitoring solution.
+As noted, Google is not yet offering Google alerts or API monitoring, which means that you must conduct monitoring activities manually or look to GatherUp for its monitoring solution.

-Assign a staff member to monitor the Knowledge Panel in Google Search and Maps for new questions and respond as the business owner by logging into Google using your GMB account credentials.
+Assign a staff member to monitor the Knowledge Panel in Google Search and Maps for new questions and respond as the business owner by logging into Google using your Google Business Profile account credentials.

 No one can answer questions with as much authority as you, so screen questions and answers carefully and continue being part of the conversation.